SDC-Lab/DeepRacer-Models/models/README.md

 ## **Model 3) NaviGator**

-This reward function guides the DeepRacer vehicle by assessing speed, alignment with the track direction, and steering angle alignment, contributing to effective track navigation.
-Comprising weighted rewards and penalties, the function facilitates algorithmic learning and adaptation.
-Speed rewards encourage optimal performance by considering the vehicle's speed relative to predefined limits.
-Penalties discourage track departures, prioritizing on-track behavior.
-Alignment with the track direction is vital, with close orientation alignment yielding higher rewards, enhancing turning precision.
-The reward function also incentivises steering alignment, promoting adherence to optimal trajectories for smoother turns.
-Ultimately, this comprehensive reward function exemplifies how reinforcement learning shapes intelligent driving behaviors, underlining its significance in autonomous vehicle advancement.
+The NaviGator model emphasises effective track navigation through the evaluation of speed, alignment with the track direction, and steering angle alignment.
+It utilises a reward function with weighted factors to facilitate algorithmic learning and adaptation.

 ### **Reward Function**